 |Proportion of Patients with Shifts|

-Pooled analyses of cholesterol and triglyceride data from clinical studies including longer term trials are shown in Tables 4 and 5.
+Pooled analyses of cholesterol and triglyceride data from clinical studies including longer term trials are shown in Table 4 and Table 5 .

 Table 4: Change in Cholesterol